antoineguiguet/AntoineGuiguetWebsite/content/en/research/index.md

       view: showcase
       # For the Showcase view, do you want to flip alternate rows?
       flip_alt_rows: true
+    # Choose a color such as from https://html-color-codes.info
+       color: '#cfe2f3'

   - block: collection
     content: